Keyboard shortcuts

 Models optimize for plausibility.
 When uncertain, a model produces the most likely-sounding response, not an admission of uncertainty.
 This is why AI smells exist and why verification loops matter.

-Models differ and the differences matter.
+• A capability spectrum, not a single point.
+No single model is best at everything.
+Fast models, reasoning models, and specialized coding models each suit different tasks.
 The frontier has converged on hybrid models that combine a fast mode and an extended-thinking mode in the same model, with a router or an effort parameter selecting per call.
 GPT-5 has a runtime router and a reasoning_effort API knob.
 Claude Opus 4.5 ships hybrid reasoning with an effort parameter.
 Gemini 2.5 exposes a thinkingBudget.
 Smaller and older models still ship as separate fast and reasoning SKUs, and specialized coding models can still beat general-purpose models on cost or local-deployment constraints (though on raw capability the gap has narrowed: Claude Opus 4.5 hit 80.9% on SWE-bench Verified at launch).
 Matching effort to task remains a practical skill.
 Spending high reasoning effort on string formatting wastes time and money; using minimal effort on a tricky concurrency bug wastes attempts.

 How It Plays Out